 - Tiny Budget Cooking - Free cookbook, eat well for £18 a week

 For tips on eating well, use our multicultural Eatwell guide and key messages (PDF, 14625.46 KB).
-For more information, visit Healthy Enfield - Eat Well.
+For more information, visit Healthy Enfield - Eating well and staying active.

 Following food safety and labelling guidance can help you avoid wasting food unnecessarily.
 Its helpful to know the difference between ‘use-by’ food labels and ‘best before’ food labels.
 The Food Standards Agency gives information on how to understand best before and use-by dates on food labels.